 Table 1.
 Use of CCI ECVs for different climate applications.
-This table updates results from previous CMUG reports and covers known research and other applications for all CCI ECVs, gained from the CMUG user surveys and expert interviews.
+This table updates results from previousCMUG reports and covers known research and other applications for all CCI ECVs, gained from theCMUG user surveys and expert interviews.
+FAPAR and LAI which will be included in the next CCI+phase for the Vegetation ECV project are not addressed in this report.